 Look for foods that contain between 22 and 26% protein.
 Two smaller feedings, rather than one large feeding also helps prevent bloat.

 If your dog tends to eat too rapidly, you can purchase a specialized bowl that will prevent him from gulping the food.
+Click here to find out more about this bowl!
+It works extremely well.

 Elbow Dysplasia is less common than Hip Dysplasia but has been estimated to occur in about 10% of all dog breeds.
 It affects the front elbows and can cause pain, stiffness, and lameness.